 Finally, and perhaps most importantly, even in situations where a particular court claimed that a vaccine actually caused an injury, that still does not count as valid scientific evidence, because lawyers, judges, etc. can easily reach incorrect conclusions.
 In other words, the fact that a particular judge awarded money for a claim of vaccine injury only shows that the judge in question thought that the vaccine caused the injury.
 It does not, however, indicate that the scientific evidence shows that the vaccine caused the injury (i.e., this argument is a form of the appeal to authority fallacy).

 In short, neither VAERS, nor the package inserts, nor the VICP provide evidence that vaccines are dangerous.
 VAERS and package inserts simply show adverse events that were reported following a vaccination, but they do not actually demonstrate that the vaccine caused the event in question.
 Indeed, both sources even state that the fact that an adverse event was included in them does not mean that the vaccine actually causes that event.
-Similarly, the VICP is a no-fault system, and applicants to not have to demonstrate that a vaccine caused the injury for which they are seeking compensation.
+Similarly, the VICP is a no-fault system, and applicants do not have to demonstrate that a vaccine caused the injury for which they are seeking compensation.
 Rather, they simply have to provide some evidence (such as expert testimony) that it is plausible that a vaccine caused the injury.
 Thus, none of these sources provide evidence of causation, so none of them can be used as evidence against vaccines.
 To be clear, vaccines do have side effects, as do essentially all real medications; however, to actually know which side effects are caused by vaccines, you need properly controlled studies, not glorified anecdotes.
 Further, even when a causal relationship has been demonstrated, you also have to consider the rate at which the injury occurs.
-Every decision has risks (including the decision not to vaccinate), and although vaccines do have complications, series side effects are extremely rare and the benefits are extremely high.
+Every decision has risks (including the decision not to vaccinate), and although vaccines do have complications, serious side effects are extremely rare and the benefits are extremely high.
 Therefore, the benefits of vaccinating outweigh the risks, and vaccinating your children will give them the best chance of living long, healthy lives.

 - 5 reasons why anecdotes are totally worthless